Perspective | Months after filing, thousands of Americans are still waiting for their tax refunds

 — There is a decent bonus for your wait.
 If you filed your tax return before July 15, you’ll receive interest on your refund.
 The interest rate for the second quarter, which ended June 30, is 5 percent, compounded daily.
 After this date, the interest rate for the third quarter, ending Sept.
 30, drops to 3 percent.

-The interest accrues from April 15 to whenever the IRS issues your refund, and it comes in a separate check or direct deposit.
+The interest accrues from April 15 to whenever the IRS issues your refund, and it could come in a separate check or direct deposit.

 And, in case you’re wondering, yes, the interest is considered taxable income.